Yusupov70/usql/README.md

 # usql

-Query any database from your terminal.
+Feed your database to LLMs.
+Query anything from terminal.

 ![usql](demo.png)